How Jose Mourinho became ‘The Special One’

 Mourinho learn from?

-Louis van Gaal at Barcelona, where he learned about tactics and coaching
+- José Mourinho's coaching career was significantly influenced by his time working with Bobby Robson and Louis van Gaal at Barcelona, where he learned about tactics and coaching from them.

 Is Jose